Los Angeles Almanac Logo

 Los Angeles County, 1873

-After a portion of Los Angeles County became part of the new Ventura County in 1873, Los Angeles County had been reduced to its present-day territory and all of present-day Orange County.
+After a portion was carved out to became part of newly-established Ventura County in 1873, Los Angeles County was reduced to almost all of what is now its present-day territory and all of what is present-day Orange County.

 Map of Los Angeles County, 1888.
 Map by V.J.
 Rowan & Schmidt Label & Litho.
 Co., courtesy Library of Congress.